Fabrics

 For many, this is all about layering beautiful fabrics in different patterns and textures, and establishing an expressive look rich in color and dynamic print.

-Of course, not all designs need to be as big and bold as the beautiful space shown above from Mind the Gap, layering patterns and creating elegant contrasts with different fabrics can be just as effective and stylish with calmer color palettes and small-scale patterns.
+Of course, not all designs need to be as big and bold, layering patterns and creating elegant contrasts with different fabrics can be just as effective and stylish with calmer color palettes and small-scale prints.

 5. Florals are forever